strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

 You can sort and filter the listed users through the Users tab.

+Please note: Newly invited users will not be visible until they have successfully accepted their invitation.

 Sort the listed users by simply clicking on the column header.
 Alternately you can click on the arrow beside a column header for more sort options, as follows: